searKing/preview-vscode/README.md

 A previewer of Markdown, HTML, Jade files, Image's URI or CSS properties for Visual Studio Code
 # README

-An extension to preview Markdown, HTML or Jade files or Image's while editing them in VSCode
+An extension to preview Markdown, HTML or Jade files, Image's URI or CSS while editing them in VSCode

 The extension can be activated in two ways

 * Toggle Preview - `ctrl+shift+v`
 * Open|Close Preview to the Side - `ctrl+k v`

-Just press the same key when you want to recover the original view.
+Just press the same key when you want to go back to the original view.

 ## DETAIL

 + If file type is Markdown, HTML or Jade
     - Just do as the operation as mentioned.
 + If file type is CSS
-    - Just click or select on a CSS property : between{}
+    - Just click on a CSS property between{}
     - Just do as the operation as mentioned.
 + If file type is other
     + Just click on a URI (http|https).